cowprotocol/app-data/README.md

 // The app-data hex string (app-data part of the order struct) console.log(appDataHex)

 // Full appData content.
-It will be a the exact string that if hashed using keccak-256 you would get the returned appDataHex  (app-data hex part of the order struct). console.log(appDataContent)
+It will be the exact string that if hashed using keccak-256 you would get the returned appDataHex  (app-data hex part of the order struct). console.log(appDataContent)

 // IPFS's content identifier.
 Normally you don't need to use this.